Mini Breakfast Quiches – Recipe

 You can also use your favorite veggie.
 I used red and green peppers and onions.
 I would have loved some mushrooms but did not have any on hand at this time.

 Don’t they look yummy???
 They were excellent.
 Great to prepare ahead and freeze, to use for a quick breakfast on the go.

-I froze mine for over a month, thaw them in the fridge overnight, heated one in the microwave, and one in the toaster oven.
-They both tasted like freshly made.
-The one from toaster oven had a crispier texture.
+I froze mine for over a month, thaw them in the fridge overnight, and heated one in the microwave, and one in the toaster oven.
+They both tasted freshly made.
+The one from the toaster oven had a crispier texture.

 This recipe was shared with me by a young lady who loves to cook healthy meals, and enjoys trying new recipes.

-This is how they look like just baked; nice and puffy.
+This is how they look just baked; nice and puffy.

 Don’t be disappointed when they drop down, after cooling off.
 That is perfectly normal.

 - 1/4 cup milk (whole or low fat)

 - 4 slices bacon, fried and chipped (or 1/3 cup of your favorite cooked meat)